zgmartin/hello/README.md

 Linear Algebra, Analysis, Probability, Proofs

 ######Hobbies:
-Calisthenics, Cycling, Piano, Science Fiction, Kick-boxing, Hockey
+Calisthenics, Cycling, Kick-boxing, Hockey, Science Fiction, Piano

 ##Book Recommendations:

-You want to become a better problem solver and overall analytical thinker.
-Figure out how the greats thought by reading their book recommendations.
+If you want to become a better problem solver and overall analytical thinker, figure out how the greats thought by reading their book recommendations.

 ###Computer Science:
 ######Python